JiHong88/suneditor/README.md

                   ]

 // Display-------------------------------------------------------------------------------------------------------
-position        : The position property of suneditor.               default: null {String}
+position        : The position property of suneditor.               default: null {string}
-display         : The display property of suneditor.                default: 'block' {String}
+display         : The display property of suneditor.                default: 'block' {string}
-popupDisplay    : Size of background area when activating dialog window ('full'||'local') default: 'full' {String}
+popupDisplay    : Size of background area when activating dialog window ('full'||'local') default: 'full' {string}

 // Bottom resizing bar------------------------------------------------------------------------------------------- resizingBar     : Show the bottom resizing bar.
-                  If 'height' value is 'auto', it will not be resized. default: true {Boolean}
+                  If 'height' value is 'auto', it will not be resized. default: true {boolean}
-showPathLabel   : Displays the current node structure to resizingBar.  default: true {Boolean}
+showPathLabel   : Displays the current node structure to resizingBar.  default: true {boolean}

 // Character count-----------------------------------------------------------------------------------------------
 charCounter     : Shows the number of characters in the editor.
-                  If the maxCharCount option has a value, it becomes true. default: false {Boolean}
+                  If the maxCharCount option has a value, it becomes true. default: false {boolean}
 charCounterType : Defines the calculation method of the "charCounter" option.
                   'char': Characters length.
                   'byte': Binary data size of characters.
-                  'byte-html': Binary data size of the full HTML string.   default: 'char' {String}
+                  'byte-html': Binary data size of the full HTML string.   default: 'char' {string}
 charCounterLabel: Text to be displayed in the "charCounter" area of the bottom bar.
-                  Screen ex) 'charCounterLabel : 20/200'.           default: null {String}
+                  Screen ex) 'charCounterLabel : 20/200'.           default: null {string}
-maxCharCount    : The maximum number of characters allowed to be inserted into the editor. default: null {Number}
+maxCharCount    : The maximum number of characters allowed to be inserted into the editor. default: null {number}

 // Width size----------------------------------------------------------------------------------------------------
 width           : The width size of the editor.                     default: clientWidth||'100%' {Number|String}